criteo-forks/spark/docs/building-spark.md

 ## Specifying the Hadoop Version and Enabling YARN

 You can specify the exact version of Hadoop to compile against through the `hadoop.version` property.
-If unset, Spark will build against Hadoop 2.6.X by default.

 You can enable the `yarn` profile and optionally set the `yarn.version` property if it is different from `hadoop.version`.